admariner/Rufaydium-Webdriver/README.md

 }
 ```
 ## Accessing Tables
-There are many ways to acess table you can use Java Script function to extract Session.ExecuteSync(JS) or Session.CDP.Evaluate(JS)
+There are many ways to acess table you can use Java Script function to extract `Session.ExecuteSync(JS)` or Session.CDP.Evaluate(JS)
-but easy and simple ways is to utiliz AHK for loops
+but easy and simple ways is to utiliz AHK for loops,
 ```AutoHotkey
 Table := Session.QuerySelectorAll("table")[1]
 for i, row in Table.QuerySelectorAll("tr")